piever/simpleblog/content/posts/julia_chapter1.md

 ---
 # Learning how to code

 This is the first of a series of posts aimed about the [Julia](https://julialang.org/) programming language.
 Julia is a reasonably young language designed for scientific computing.
 Despite being free, fast and elegantly designed, Julia is not as widely used as I think it should be.
 I also believe that, due to its simplicity and clarity, Julia makes for a good first programming language.
-In case some beginners to programming are curious enough to give Julia a try, I'll make a series of tutorials about it starting from the very beginning.
+In case some newcomers to programming are curious enough to give Julia a try, I'm making a series of tutorials about it, starting from the very beginning.

+## Basic setup: downloading and installing Julia

+Julia (command line version) can be downloaded [here](https://julialang.org/downloads/).
+Choose the correct distribution for your OS and follow the instruction to install it (double-clicking will probably be enough).
+You have now access to the Julia app in its command line version (we will explore more sophisticated setups later on).
+Let's open it and get stared.

 ## Functions and objects ("Hello, World!")

 Applying a function to one or more objects (its arguments) is the basic building block of programming.
 If we consider a command as a sentence, the function has to be thought of as the verb (the action), whereas the objects form the rest of the sentence.
 The subject is generally (but not always) Julia.
 This is best understood with an example and displaying the string "Hello, World!" is probably the single most known example of programming.
 In the following section, we will learn two things: